mariobox/Hugo-Source/content/colophon.md

 These are the tools and resources I'm currently using:

 * [Hugo](http://www.gohugo.io) static site generator.
-After trying Jekyll for a while, I find Hugo much more versatile our of the box.
+After trying Jekyll for a while, I find Hugo much more versatile out of the box.
 It is fast, easy to set up and a pleasure to use.
 Plus, it doesn't require other programs to run.
 Everything I need, nothing that I don't.

 * [Markdown](http://daringfireball.net/projects/markdown/) to write the content of blog posts and pages.